xwmx/nb/README.md

 ### Import / Export

-Files of any type can be imported into a notebook. `notes show` and `notes edit` will open files in your system's default application for that file type.
+Files of any type can be imported into a notebook. `notes show`, `notes edit`, and `notes open` will open files in your system's default application for that file type.

 ```bash